google/accompanist/docs/swiperefresh.md

 ### Indicating a refresh without swiping

-As this library is built with a seperate state object, it's easy to display a refreshing indicator without a swipe to triggering it.
+As this library is built with a separate state object, it's easy to display a refreshing indicator without a swipe to triggering it.

 The unrealistic example below displays a forever refreshing indicator: